 For down at the Fusion bar, round the corner at the end of the church street, he was the life of the party.
 Always talking.
 Always merry.
 Always making people laugh.
 Always laughing.

-Remember how I had mentioned that he never smiled?
-Well, there was once a time when he surprised me.
+While it has been mentioned time and again that he never smiled, there was once a time when he surprised me.
 On a windy autumn night when I asked him about love.